Alevsk/dvka/workshop/README.md

 1. Download the `Kubernetes Security Workshop` image using the following [link 🔗](https://drive.google.com/file/d/12IX4xGvfqgZLrtutimWqQdxpJRRzDPto/view) (size: 26.5G).

+   > *If you see a rate-limit message make sure you are logged in with your google/gmail account before trying to download the file*

 1. Run VirtualBox / Vmware Player and import the virtual machine image (virtual machine size: 100G once imported).

 1. Login into the virtual machine.